 You can only book the wind shelters 90 days before arrival day!

 The wind shelters are dressed in birch wainscoting and have a soft round shape blending into the environment.
 Inside you can roll out your sleeping bag and mat on the benches inside and sleep comfortably.
 Birk and Birka fits 2-4 people.
 Ronja fits 5-7 people.
 In fact you can stay approx. 9-15 people in these shelters.
 Pets are welcome to stay in Birka.
 At the campsite there are benches, fireplace and toilets.
 Smoking is prohibited, both inside the shelters and on the campsite.

 Closest water facilities for drinking water are located by Boketorp (the yellow house, west side of the castle).
 There is also water by Dallerödsladan (a red barn in Dalleröd), north of the Treehouse.
 Please note that the water by Dallerödsladan is not tested for drinking but can be used for e.g. cleaning and washing up.

-If you need to get hold of someone during your stay in Birk or Birka, contact Fritidskontoret, Hässleholms kommun at phone number +46-72 389 87 70.
-(You can´t send a text message to this phone number!)
+If you need to get hold of someone during your stay in Birk, Birka or Ronja, please contact Hässleholms kommun at phone number +46-72-389 87 70.
+We will answer your call on weekdays from 8 am - 9 pm, or Saturdays and Sundays between 8 am and 5 pm.
+Please note that you cannot send any text messages to this phone number!

 Architect: Karin Hvid Rydell at Mem Arkitekter AB